 Exit Criteria: These are the requirements that need to be met before the phase of testing cycle can be concluded.

 In the sections that follow we will take a closer look at what the entry and exit criteria for each phase of STLC testing are, and what activities are performed within it.

-As the name suggests, a requirement analysis phase involves gathering information about the software requirements, and the purpose why the software is being built.
-It is very important to be familiar with the requirements of the software product in terms of its functionalities, specifications, and design.
+As the name suggests, a requirement analysis phase involves gathering information about the software requirements, and the purpose of why the software is being tested.
+It is very important to be familiar with the requirements of the software product, not only in terms of its functionalities, specifications, and design but also about other important requirements like data privacy compliance.
 Reviewing these requirements allows the Quality Assurance (QA) team to know exactly what needs to be tested.

 This is the first step of a Software Development Life Cycle as well.
 The documents prepared at that stage, such as Functional Specification Document, Software Requirement Specification Document, and Application Design Document usually serve as a requisite for this phase.

 Using these documents, QA team reviews all the requirements and they consult project managers, clients, subject matter experts and other relevant people regarding any questions and queries they might have.
 This step ensures that they have a sound knowledge about the product that needs to be tested.